Everything from television to smartphones, wireless connectivity and even the Internet of Things all exist because of radio technology.

 Yet there are still countless people out there wondering: “When was the first radio made?” and who was responsible for this innovation?

 Since the birth of the very first radio system, these incredible devices have evolved drastically.
 Today, they come in all shapes and sizes, from the “retro” AM/FM Walkman to the highly-sophisticated sound systems from companies like Ruark.

-When was the radio created?
-Early history
+When was radio created?
+Early history of Radio

 In the early 20th century, people would sit on the floor in front of their radio and listen to shows for hours on end.
 However, before all that, the science behind radio transmissions had to come to life.

-This German physicist demonstrated the existence of radio waves back in 1888, long before anything like the Roberts radios we know today could be created.
+This German physicist demonstrated the existence of radio waves back in 1888, long before anything like the Ruark radios we know today could be created.

-During an experiment, Hertz created a condenser that was capable of producing these waves.
-At first, he didn’t realise the value of his invention.
+During an experiment, Hertz created a condenser that was capable of producing these electromagnetic waves.
+At first, he didn’t realize the value of his invention.

 While many inventors considered the radio to be a replacement for the telephone or the telegraph, others saw it as an opportunity for entertainment.
-People with radio receivers could listen to other conversations.
+People with receivers for radio waves could listen to other conversations.

 From crystal sets to vacuum tubes